How to Take a Screenshot from Mac Terminal (Screencapture)

 Take a Screenshot from Mac Terminal

-Need to take a screenshot on your Mac but don’t want to use the usual keyboard shortcuts and the screenshot app?
+Want to automate or script taking screenshots on a Mac?
+Need to take a screenshot but don’t want to use the usual keyboard shortcuts and the screenshot app?
 Wondering whether you can make screenshots from the command line?
-Find out here how to take a screenshot from Mac Terminal using “screencapture”.
+Find out here how to take a screenshot from Mac Terminal using “screencapture” ⤓.

 First, a Leiden Jar Discharges